6. QPE with Linear Combination of Unitaries

 plt.xlabel("number of phase qubits");

 The computation is much longer, although the comparison is not completely fair.
-Indeed, in the LCU-based QPE we apply the REFLECT oracle as a MPO, which translates into much less gates to apply and less operations in the simulation (here the simulation time is mainly due to the number of operations, since we work with small systems the bond dimension remains small).
+Indeed, in the LCU-based QPE we apply the REFLECT oracle as an MPO, which translates into fewer gates to apply and fewer operations in the simulation (here the simulation time is mainly due to the number of operations, since we work with small systems the bond dimension remains small).

 plt.ylabel("duration (seconds)")